Guardian Angel

 For just an instant, I could actually hear the wind sighing through the high branches and mixing with the rush of water, breathe the slightly fishy smell of the river, and of mud and rocks baking in the sun along the bank.
 It all flooded over me in a dizzying wash of memory.
 Somewhere there’s the burr of a lawn mower: Uncle Roy is cutting the grass I thought, and the sound of laughing children drifted upstream from the sandbar where I knew my cousins were swimming.

-I reached to take his hand…but I touched only an old piece of paper, a photograph from a box, and I was sitting on a chair in my sister’s kitchen again while my own children played in the next room.
+I reach to take his hand… but I touched only an old piece of paper, a photograph from a box, and I was sitting on a chair in my sister’s kitchen again while my own children played in the next room.

 Time’s window was closed again, and I was left shaken by what I saw and felt.
 That amazingly clear sensory memory of that brief moment in time was locked away in my brain somewhere, and seeing the photo had opened the door, or completed the neural circuit to allow me to access it for just an instant.